How Coaching Works

 Life Coaching: Seeking a Sense of Purpose (Huffington Post, 1/10/12)

-In this article, they feature the particular coaching training/school of thought that I trained with.
+In this article, they feature the particular coaching training/school of thought that I trained in.
 An excerpt:

 “Today life coaching draws its inspiration from a number of sources, including positive psychology, mentoring, sociology, neuro-linguistic programming (“NLP”), mindfulness and even Zen Buddhism.”

 Coaching is not a quick-fix approach, although it’s amazing how much can happen with the help of a coach.
-You should experience increasing clarity and a sense of progress all along the way.
+You should experience increasing clarity, fulfillment, and a sense of progress all along the way.

 My Structure of Coaching for Best Results